 Do you show your Chihuahua love and affection by feeding him more treats and food than he needs?
 All of a sudden, you noticed he has gained some weight?
 Perhaps you read about how obesity can negatively impact your Chihuahua’s health and quality of life.

 Maybe you’re the kind of owner who knows a Fat Chihuahua isn’t healthy but don’t know how to help him get back into shape.
-Don’t fret because you’ve landed in the right place.
-In this comprehensive guide, we’ll discuss how to tell if you have an Obese Chihuahua, why do Chihuahuas get fat, how it affects their overall health, and ways to help your Fat Chihuahua slim down.
+Don’t fret because in this comprehensive guide, we’ll discuss how to tell if you have an Obese Chihuahua, why do Chihuahuas get fat, how it affects their overall health, and ways to help your Fat Chihuahua slim down.

 Before diving into the specific details below, it’s important to note that your Chihuahua’s weight issue can affect how long he lives.
-Feel free to jot down some notes from the information below to find out how to slim down an obese Chihuahua and help him live longer.
-Let’s get started!
+Feel free to jot down some notes from the information below to find out how to slim down an Obese Chihuahua and help him live longer.

 This is quite harsh to hear, but it also tells us one of the most crucial information about the Chihuahua dog breed.
 They should be at 6 pounds in weight or under.